aimatchfun/laravel-ai/README.md

 # Laravel AI

-A Laravel package that provides a fluent interface for interacting with AI providers like Ollama, OpenAI, Anthropic, Novita, and ModelsLab.
+A Laravel package that provides a fluent interface for interacting with AI providers:

+- Ollama
+- OpenAI
+- Anthropic
+- Novita
+- ModelsLab
+- OpenRouter
+- Together

 ## Installation